Last Updated on October 8, 2023

 Is Zara true to size?

 It’s generally believed that Zara’s sizes are on the small side, so it’s better to size up to achieve the best fit when shopping online or trying items on.
+I find that some womenswear pieces can be true to size depending on which section you’re shopping from, but it varies hugely which can be confusing at best, or infuriating at worst.

-While this is helpful advice, I find from personal experience that the best method for achieving the right fit is always just to try the items on IRL or to order more than one size to ensure you’re not left disappointed.
+I find from personal experience that the best method for achieving the right fit is always just to try the items on IRL or to order more than one size to ensure you’re not left disappointed.
 This is an expensive habit though, as Zara doesn’t accept Klarna.

 What’s my size in Zara?